ResultadosDigitais/matrix/README.md

 ## The meeting room

-You can only enter in a room to show for the other that you are avaliable there through the `ENTER ROOM` button or enter in a meeting through the button `ENTER MEETING`.
+You can only enter in a room to show for the other that you are available there through the `ENTER ROOM` button or enter in a meeting through the button `ENTER MEETING`.

 |                                Meeting Room                                |                                          With Sidebar                                           |
 | :------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------------: |